chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 ![Image](/images/posts/nexus/nuget-realm.png)

-Now, all you need to do is run `nuget push` command from the package folder with the key obtained above, to the repository source.
+Now, all you need to do is run `nuget push` command from the package directory with the key obtained above, to the repository source.
 We'll be pushing the package to our `nuget-hosted` repository.

 ```bash
 # command structure